quattor/quattor.github.com/_posts/2013-10-25-aquilon-site.md

 aq add_host --hostname 'tapping.dailyplanet.com' --machine 'illegaltapper' --ip '192.168.1.3' --personality 'illegal-syping-and-tapping'
 ```

 Congratulations!
-You have your first h1ost!
+You have your first host!
 Run `aq show_host --all`
 to see it.

 But we aren't done yet.
 This host is empty!!
 And Aquilon won't even